mazurmaksim/Notebook/README.md

 2. Delete a record
 3. Adding a new entry

 When you add or edit a record, the date of the change is saved.
-File "lib / db.bin"
+File " / db.bin"